Qiushi-Zhang/qiushizhang.github.io/_pages/about.md

 ---
-permalink: /qiushizhang.github.io/about/
+layout: single
-title: "Qiushi Zhang"
+title: "About"
+permalink: /about/
 author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
 ---

 I am a Master’s student in **Mechanical Engineering** at **Carnegie Mellon University**,